lambada-llc/tree-calculus/reduction-rules/README.md

 ## Implicit application

-Applications are not represented explicitly, reducible subtrees are non-binary trees.
+Application of a program (binary tree) to arguments is not represented explicitly, but by appending the arguments to the program as (right-most) children, resulting in a non-binary tree.
-The rules describe how to act on nodes with more than two children.
+The reduction rules therefore describe how to act on nodes with more than two children.

 | Rule | Before                   |                  | After                     |
 | -----| ------------------------ | ---------------- | ------------------------- |